-Educator, game designer, writing coach.
+Educator, game designer, editor, writing coach.

 I’m a live-scan certified CA high school English teacher, parent, story-teller, and game designer.
 I teach kids non-violent conflict resolution, collaboration, confidence, critical thinking, and creative writing using games, inspired by a love of learning, not fear of failure.